Elrik13/Smoky-gazebo/README.md

 # Smoky-gazebo
-Website for tracking and evalueting cigars and whiskey
+Website for tracking and evaluating cigars and whiskey